Ashu07017/spring-boot/README.md

 # 🔐 RBAC System using Spring Boot

+Note: Project code is available in the 'master' branch.

 ## 📌 Overview

 This project implements a **Role-Based Access Control (RBAC)** system using **Spring Boot**.